 Up to a 1/3 of a building's heat can escape through the walls, so having cavity insulation can reduce the cost of heating the whole building by up to 30%.

-Arrange a walk around the school site with the school aretaker or estate manager to check for insulation.
+- Arrange a walk around the school site with the school caretaker or estate manager to check for insulation.
 Ask them to look in any lofts and report back to your eco team.